 All nursing students are required to maintain certification in cardiopulmonary resuscitation (CPR) throughout their enrollment in the nursing program.
 Students must be certified in adult, infant, and child CPR as well as the use of the AED.
-Students will not be permitted to engage in clinical practice without proof of current CPR certification.
+Students will not be permitted to engage in clinical practice without proof of current CPR certification, "CPR for the Healthcare Professional."
+CPR can be a blended classroom but may not be totally online.